+11.3 Meals

-4.7.3.3 Food and drinks.
-Provision for food and drinks shall be provided for all the Principals.
-This shall be provided by a specified allowance in local currency per day or by the provision of all meals in the restaurant of the hotel.
-The nature and amount shall be agreed between the Organisers and WCOC.
+For the FIDE Principals, they shall be given a specified allowance in local currency per day or by the provision of all meals in the restaurant of the hotel.
+The nature and amount shall be agreed between the Organizer and WCO.